Shahjee-rgb/-AI-Powered-Anomaly-Detection-AES-256-Encryption-for-Network-Security/README.md

 # -AI-Powered-Anomaly-Detection-AES-256-Encryption-for-Network-Security
-AI-Powered Anomaly Detection & AES-256 Encryption for Network Security Thrilled to have successfully delivered a production-grade, real-time network security solution for a client operating in the Middle East’s cybersecurity-sensitive landscape.
-This solution blends advanced machine learning algorithms with military-grade AES-256 encryption, creating a proactive shield against potential intrusions while ensuring the confidentiality and integrity of legitimate traffic.
+A production-ready, real-time network security system that intelligently detects and neutralizes potential threats using machine learning and military-grade AES-256 encryption.
+Built for cybersecurity-sensitive environments, especially in the Middle East, this project provides robust protection while preserving the integrity and confidentiality of legitimate network traffic.

-📌 Project Scope
+🚀 Project Overview
- Designed and developed a complete system that:
+This system is designed to:

- ✔️ Detects anomalous network packets using ML
+✅ Detect anomalous network packets using machine learning

- ✔️ Instantly blocks malicious traffic
+✅ Instantly block or flag malicious activity

- ✔️ Encrypts legitimate packets using AES-256
+✅ Encrypt legitimate data using AES-256 encryption

- ✔️ Displays all analytics via an intuitive Streamlit dashboard ⚙️ Key Technologies & Highlights
-🧠 XGBoost-based anomaly detection, fine-tuned to reach >90% accuracy 🔒 AES-256 encryption/decryption for real-time secured data flow 📊 Visualizations including confusion matrix, feature importance, and live traffic insights 🖥️ Streamlit-powered, interactive UI with real-time packet monitoring ⏱️ Fast response time and seamless transition between detection and encryption modules 🎯 Impact
- This intelligent network security system is now ready for deployment in environments where data sensitivity, performance, and reliability are critical.
-Proud to have contributed to the cybersecurity posture of a client in the Middle East, and to have built a scalable foundation for AI-enhanced digital defense.
+✅ Visualize traffic, alerts, and stats in real-time using a Streamlit dashboard

+⚙️ Tech Stack & Architecture

+Component	Description
+🧠 Machine Learning	Anomaly detection using XGBoost (accuracy > 90%) 🔒 Encryption	Real-time encryption/decryption with AES-256
+📊 Visualization	Streamlit-based dashboard with live packet analytics 📁 Dataset	Simulated traffic saved as CSV for reproducibility 🛠️ Language	Python 3.10+
+📊 Key Features
+🔍 Real-time anomaly detection using ML

+🔐 AES-256 encryption to secure outgoing/incoming packets

+📈 Confusion matrix, feature importance, and traffic charts

+🧠 ML pipeline with model training and evaluation

+⚡ Optimized response time with seamless integration

+🖥️ Streamlit UI for interactive monitoring and control

+📷 Dashboard Preview

+Real-time traffic stats, anomaly alerts, and encryption summaries, all in one place.

+🛡️ Impact
+This intelligent security solution is built to be deployed in:

+Secure enterprise networks

+IoT ecosystems

+Research or academic cybersecurity labs